Myoscolex

-Myoscolex is an early animal species known from the Cambrian Emu Bay Shale in South Australia.
-It was interpreted as an annelid and some supports that theory, while it was also considered as an arthropod close to Opabinia, through other studies questions that interpretation.
+Myoscolex is an early animal known from the Cambrian Emu Bay Shale in South Australia.
+It is of unknown affinity but has been interpreted as an annelid and as an arthropod close to Opabinia.
 Myoscolex is the earliest known example of phosphotized muscle tissue, and as to which shows distinct annulation.

+Myoscolex ateles was named by Glaessner in 1979.

 Etymology

 Myoscolex ateles derives its name from Greek, "Myo-" meaning muscle, "Scolex" meaning worm, and "Ateles" meaning incomplete.
 This definition of "Incomplete muscle worm" is due to its initial identification as a "muscular" annelid worm with indistinct features after fossilization.

 Description

 As an Opabiniid

 When described as an Opabiniid, Myoscolex is said to have at least 3 eyes, a thin proboscis jutting from under the proposed eyes, lateral lobes on the trunk, a tail fan on the posterior segments, and an upwardly curving trunk.
 It would have lived as a fast nektonic carnivore.
 However in 2022, new opabiniid Utaurora was described and Myoscolex is considered as animal with unknown affinity.